drocheam/optrace/docs/source/usage/elements.rst

    F = ot.Filter(circ, pos=[0, 0, 23.93], spectrum=spec)

-With a filter at hand we can calculate its approximate sRGB color using :python:`F.color()`.
+With a filter the approximate sRGB color is calculated with :python:`F.color()`.
 The fourth return value is the opacity for visualization.
-Note that the opacity is more like a visual extra than a simulation of the actual opacity.
+Note that the opacity is more of a visual extra than a physically correct simulation.

-Calling the filter with wavelengths returns the transmittance at these wavelengths.
+Calling the filter with a wavelength array returns the transmittance at these wavelengths.

 .. doctest::